-- 3 years: Felonies not specifically mentioned in the code section, including felony assault charges.
+- 3 years: Felonies not specifically mentioned in the code section, including felony assault charges and drug trafficking.

 For some crimes that are particularly reprehensible, there is no statute of limitations.
 A prosecutor can file charges at any time after the crime occurs.